luctivud/Codeforces-Future-Rating-Predictor/README.md

+The working of this model will be updated here, in markdown, the work is in progress.
+Till then you can enjoy the app.

+Link to the codeforces post: https://codeforces.com/blog/entry/92017

 # Codeforces-Future-Rating-Predictor

-The working of this model will be updated here, in markdown, it is still in progress.

-Link to the codeforces post: https://codeforces.com/blog/entry/92017

 Currently, it works on a statistical approach with a few randomisation techniques and outlier management technique.
 A modified form of K-means clustering has been used to detect the upper bound of rating and a free-form mean is used to get the lower bound of the rating.